joanna-pham/joanna-pham/README.md

 ![image](banner.gif)

-- 💬 Ask me about ANYTHING
+- 💬 Ask me about ANYTHING!
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/joanna-pham/)

 ## Stats :chart_with_upwards_trend: